 - Having two-way conversations.
 Socialize with your supporters outside of simply requesting a donation or asking them to volunteer.
 A good way to facilitate these connections is by asking questions on social media posts and replying to supporters’ comments.
 Over time, your supporters will develop a deeper relationship with your brand and learn more about your values.
 Plus, you’ll grow your online presence and number of connections.

 - Establishing multiple touchpoints with donors.
 If the only time you were exposed to a brand was through promotional emails, would you remember the brand?
 Probably not.
 Instead, strive to be the organization that is present across many different channels so supporters see your brand on their social media feeds, SMS messages, direct mail, and more.

 Understanding the ins and outs of nonprofit branding can be difficult on your own, which is why many organizations look to agencies, like Loop, that specialize in just that.
 When you work with a nonprofit-specific branding agency, they can help you develop or update your organization’s branding guidelines, imagery, and more.
 Plus, they tend to understand what strategies work best for organizations like yours and can provide you with expert advice for long-term success, including how to effectively engage different audiences and stakeholders in the process.

 At Loop, we’ve worked with countless nonprofits, from local grassroots organizations up to multi-national nonprofits addressing global issues, to help hone in on what makes them unique and communicate that to the world.
 Take a look at some of our case studies or get in touch to learn more about how the process works.
-We always recommend drafting Request For Proposals, outlining your unique goals and needs prior to reaching out to help guide the conversation.
+To guide the conversation, we always recommend drafting Request For Proposals and outlining your unique goals and needs prior to reaching out.

 Inspirational Nonprofit Branding Examples